Saturday, July 18, 2009

 Day Three- Ithaca to Owego NY

 either side.
 It has been encouraging to see so many apparently viable family farms.
 We had a 2 mile climb, that was truly two miles, and then a terrific 4+ mile descent through some of the most spectacular biking scenery imagineable.
 After 72 miles, we arrived in Owego, a really nice town, where we enjoyed pizza and home made wine (compliments of DJ's brother who lives in NY) along the Susquehana River.
-Getting set for day 4, which will be a long day of climbing as we bike through the Poconos on our way to Clarks Summit.
+Getting set for day 4, which

 Monday, July 13, 2009